 The Company maintains an annual cash incentive plan for our CEO (the "CEO Bonus Plan").
 The CEO Bonus Plan was established in recognition of the unique role of the CEO and the desire to provide him an incentive to achieve additional goals that are not measured in the Executive Bonus Plan.
 Under the CEO Bonus Plan, the CEO has a target annual cash incentive potential expressed as a percentage of base salary, which the CEO is eligible to receive based on the achievement of certain absolute and relative financial goals and on the Board's assessment of the CEO's overall performance.
-The CEO Bonus Plan provides that, depending on performance, the CEO's annual cash incentive payout in any year may range from 0% to 200% of the CEO's annual base salary level.
-For fiscal year 2018, the target annual cash incentive for Mr. Maheswaran was 125% of his annual base salary (or \$750,000), which was the same target annual cash incentive percentage that had been in effect for him in fiscal year 2017.
+The CEO Bonus Plan provides that, depending on performance, the CEO's annual cash incentive payout in any year may range from 0% to 200% of the CEO's annual bonus potential.
+For fiscal year 2019, the target annual cash incentive for Mr. Maheswaran was 125% of his annual base salary (or \$775,000).

 The CEO Bonus Plan contained four weighted factors: (1) non-GAAP Operating Income Performance; (2) net revenue growth (year-over-year); (3) EPS growth and net revenue growth as compared to the CEO Bonus Peers; and (4) the evaluation of the CEO's individual performance by the Board of Directors.
-These factors and their weighting are described below:
+These factors and their weighting are described below.
+For fiscal year 2019, the Compensation Committee determined that it would be appropriate to increase the weighting of the non-GAAP Operating Income Performance metric from 25% to 35% and reduce the individual performance component from 30% to 20% to place a greater emphasis on Company performance for the CEO's bonus opportunity.

-Non-GAAP Operating Income Performance - 25% of the CEO's annual cash incentive was based on the Company's attainment of non-GAAP operating income goals (\$160,000,000, which was approximately 29% higher than our non-GAAP operating income achieved for fiscal year 2017 as taken into account in determining the fiscal year 2017 bonus for the CEO).
+Non-GAAP Operating Income Performance - 35% of the CEO's annual cash incentive was based on the Company's attainment of non-GAAP operating income goals (\$200,000,000, which was approximately 24% higher than our non-GAAP operating income achieved for fiscal year 2018 as taken into account in determining the fiscal year 2018 bonus for the CEO).
 This portion of the CEO Bonus Plan used the same non-GAAP operating income target as under the Company Performance Portion of the Executive Bonus Plan as discussed above.
 Attainment of this portion of the CEO Bonus Plan is calculated by reference to the following chart indicating the level of Company performance and the corresponding percentage of attainment.

 Non-GAAP Operating Income as a Percentage of the Target Percentage of Attainment

-Below 85% of the target 0%
+Below 80% of the target 0%

-85% of the target 50%
+80% of the target 50%

+90% of the target 60%

-95% of the target 70%
+100% of the target 80%

-100% of the target 100%
+105% of the target 100%

+110% of the target 110%

+120% of the target 130%

-120% of the target 140%
+125% of the target 140%

 130% of the target 150%

 150% of the target or better 200%